joshburgess/joshburgess/README.md

 ## Projects

-Click the ▶ icon next to each language banner or the banner itself to expand and see the projects written in that language.
+Click the triangle icon next to each language banner or the banner itself to expand and see the projects written in that language.

 </div>